 The fingers tell me what they understand.

 Preschoolers are just getting used to numbers and letters.
 The main difference between toddlers and preschoolers, in terms of the piano, is that preschoolers are more likely to understand what a task is.
+Toddlers have yet to put together the idea of completing a group of actions, for example, playing a song all the way through.

 Many teachers have found that having preschoolers identify numbers via the piano keyboard is a fun activity that builds confidence with numbers and the keyboard.

 It also helps build important motor and cognitive skills which are just starting to develop.
 For example, left and right are concepts that are essential in life as well as the piano, and the piano keyboard is a fun way to demonstrate ideas like up and down, and left and right, plus an endless variety of cognitive games.
-The keyboard brings these ideas to life and engages the child quickly and easily.
+The keyboard brings these ideas to life via music and engages the child quickly and easily.

-The most important aspect of using piano by number for toddlers and preschoolers is to first recognize the capabilities of the child: can the child identify numbers if the graphic representation of those numbers (on a page) is presented to them?
+The most important aspect of using Piano By Number for toddlers and preschoolers is to first recognize the capabilities of the child: can the child identify numbers if the graphic representation of those numbers (on a page) is presented to them?

 It is one thing for a child to recite vocally numbers as high as they can, but quite another to recognize the symbols for each number.